DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 4. Merge the `hotfix` branch back to `master`.

+Do we need to tag releases?
+At the moment we don't really have record of which versions shipped and when in the git repository itself.
+It makes sense to tag releases that ship to production so that we have a readily available record of that.
+It would make finding the commit from which a hotfix should be branched a little easier.

+Should we get into the habit of creating a release branch for normal releases?
+(A release branch is really a generalisation of a hotfix branch)

+How can we automate step 4 (merging the hotfix back to master)?
+We want to make sure we don't lose any hotfixes in a subsequent deploy.

 Issues that are not addressed here:

 - What if we had more than one hotfix on the go at a time?
 The main